strawberry-py/strawberry-py/docs/production/containers.rst

 	[experimental]
 	sparseVhd=true

-If you don't have WSL2 installend, you must run following command in ``cmd`` as Administrator.
+If you don't have WSL2 installed, you need to run following command in ``cmd`` as Administrator.

 .. codeblock::